SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

 eyJhbGciOiJSUzI1NiIsImprdSI6Imh0dHBzOi8vOGZlN2VmZD
 ```

+> If you're curious about the size and opacity of the access token data, there's a section in the main, longer CodeJam version of this repository that dives into these access tokens, and parsing them to see what they represent.
+This section is ["Check we have the right access" in exercise 09 in the main branch](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/09-deleting-resources-with-api/README.md#check-we-have-the-right-access).

 ## Make the call

 You now have everything you need to make the call to the API endpoint.
 The data is just a single, simple HTTP call away.